steqeq/0000/docs/reference/gpu_libraries/blas.md

 # Linear Algebra Libraries

-ROCm libraries for BLAS are as follows:
+ROCm libraries for linear algebra are as follows:

 :::::{grid} 1 1 2 2
 :gutter: 1